alkber/suite-pad-android-evaluation/README.md

   to NOTHING.
 * No extra libaries were used, 3 applications are pure Android DNA

+**Source Code Organisation**

+There are 3 modules (intellj)

+* /common       - library that is being shared accross the 3 project.
+It has some constants and utility functions.
+* /datastore    - data store service application
+* /proxyserver  - proxy server service application
+* /presentation - android front end application

 **Questions**

 What problems might faced if the requests originating from the Webview are